Wedding Thank-You Note Wording

 The rules dictate that every wedding gift deserves a thank-you note.
 Between saying "yes" and "I do," you'll be doing a lot of note writing.
 Wedding planning takes a lot of time—we get it—but we recommend penning notes as soon as wedding gifts start to arrive.
 This may mean before the wedding.
 And long after.

 Don't attempt to get them all done in one sitting.
 Instead, set aside 30 minutes every night to tackle your wedding thank-you note list.
 And remember the wedding gifts you've received were intended for you both.
-Regardless of who's penning the thank-you notes, sign both of your names—unless, of course, you're thanking your bestie for a lacy number received at your bachelorette party.
+Regardless of who's penning the thank-you notes, sign both of your names—unless, of course, you're thanking your bestie for a lacy number received at your bachelorette party or for the unforgettable bachelor party.
 To establish equality, divvy up the list and share the responsibility.
 Some couples divide the list down the middle, while others prefer to write notes to their extended family who may not know their future spouse as well.
 Do whatever works best for you.

 Step 5: Pen the Perfect Note